cncf/mentoring/seasonofdocs/README.md

 Google [Season of Docs](https://developers.google.com/season-of-docs) gives technical writers an opportunity to work with open source projects.

+:stop_sign: **UPDATE June 4, 2020:** Applications for GSoD 2020 are closed.
+Thank you to everyone who applied! :stop_sign:

 ## 2020 participation

 The CNCF has been [accepted as a mentoring organization](https://opensource.googleblog.com/2020/05/season-of-docs-announces-participating.html) in Season of Docs (GSoD) 2020!